 Much to my parents’ chagrin I’m known for telling people I do not have good genetics.
 Intellectual genetics, sure.
 I’m the product of a super-smart women and a quite brainy male.
 I come from a family that values brains over brawn.
 Books over BOSUs.
 Music over muscles.

+I coasted happily on my intellect and thought not much about physical appearance or exercise—until college.
+More specifically, my senior year of college when I realized the freshwoman 40 I’d gained prevented me from fitting into any of my interview suits.
 Sure, I’d noticed my jeans no longer fit, and my “diet” consisted more of late night pizza than early morning oatmeal—but I was having fun.
 I could wear my jeans unbuttoned, and opt for oatmeal for breakfast if cholesterol was ever a worry.
 Until then, I was content to eat, drink, and be pretty damn collegiate-merry.

 And then senior year job interviews arrived.
 I owned suits but quickly realized none of them fit.
 I’d been able to live in a place of denial with my jeans and stretch pants, but that time was ending.
 It was time to do something about my extra pizza weight.

 I look back now and am still baffled the “something” I chose lead me to our school’s small, Division-3 weight room.
 It was dark, dirty, and rarely used by non-athletes, yet for some reason I felt called to venture in and see what it was like.
 I didn’t fall immediately in love.
 I stumbled into sorta-like.
 I had no clue what I was doing, but since I was a novice I still saw enough results to change my body shape.
 Thanks to my ability to mimic what I’d seen on television or skimmed in magazines I created a hodgepodge of a resistance training routine.